-We’ve put together a basic welcome email list criteria to help you!
+We’ve put together a basic example of Tessitura list criteria for a welcome email list!
 Follow the steps in this post to get started.
-If you need additional help, feel free to email us or contact Tessitura Support for expert advice.
+If you need additional help, please reach out to Tessitura Support for expert advice.

 Topics covered in this article:

 Let’s look at three questions for the Dynamic List Manager list criteria:

 - Did the subscriber sign up for your email program?

 - Has the subscriber opted out from anything?

 - Where does this information live in Tessitura?
 Emails can exist on Household, Affiliates and Individuals.
 Both a Household and their multiple affiliates can have emails.